 Marriage, sweet and sour pork.
 Same thing.

 Anyway.
-What I mean is this: To me, it’s all about the sauce, so I made a classic, thick, sweet and sour sauce.
+What I mean is this: To me, it’s all about the sauce, so I made a classic, thick, easy sweet and sour sauce.

-BUT, the chicken?
-Ain’t no thang!
+BUT, the pork Ain’t no thang!

 And by that I mean, it’s not deep fried or breaded; it’s grilled.
 You knew what I meant though, right?